 As one of Europe’s fastest growing cities, Inverness holds a key central location and provides the main gateway to the Highland region.
 Inverness Airport Business Park is strategically positioned to the east of Inverness city and is widely regarded as the major transport hub for the North of Scotland, providing occupiers with excellent transport links and connectivity by air, road and rail.

-Last year Highlands & Islands Airports Ltd. invested £900k to expand and upgrade the Airport Terminal, providing more seating capacity, new retail and catering facilities along with a new standalone international arrivals hall.
+In 2016 Highlands & Islands Airports Ltd. invested £900k to expand and upgrade the Airport Terminal, providing more seating capacity, new retail and catering facilities along with a new standalone international arrivals hall.
 In addition to Inverness Airport’s business suite The Exchange, the new Aspire Lounge (by Swissport) offers modern and comfortable hospitality with an excellent view of the airfield.
 Leading car hire companies Europcar, Avis and Budget currently operate from Inverness Airport.
 There is also a dedicated taxi rank outside the Airport Terminal with a regular public bus service operated by Stagecoach and a new Bus Stop will be in operation from IABP in 2019.

 Inverness Airport Business Park provides excellent accessibility by road and is a hugely important ‘Highland Gateway’ for the mobilisation of goods and services across the North of Scotland.
 This key strategic location offers direct access to the A96 Corridor and the planned upgrade from Inverness to Nairn is already underway with the full Inverness to Aberdeen route scheduled to be dualled by 2030.
 For more information please visit A96 dualling Inverness to Aberdeen and view a Conceptual Design Video on the Transport Scotland website.